-Biomass Pyrolysis CFD, A Fluent Simulation of a Conical Spouted Bed Reactor
+Biomass Pyrolysis CFD Simulation: Conical Spouted Bed Reactor in Fluent

-Biomass Pyrolysis CFD, A Fluent Simulation of a Conical Spouted Bed Reactor
+Biomass Pyrolysis CFD Simulation: Conical Spouted Bed Reactor in Fluent

 - Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.